astrohub-dev/FundMe-Smartcontract/README.md

 • Use Hardhat Ignition for cleaner deployment

+📑Please feel free to read and write the version I deployed on etherscan https://sepolia.etherscan.io/address/0x6750a41dB18db84645B4Be8CdB62B3500cc64B8d#code

 🤝 Contributing

 PRs are welcome!
 If you find bugs or improvements, feel free to open an issue or submit a pull request.